 In this section we assist SMSF members to be informed on possible retirement scenarios so they can come up with a sensible Retirement Income Strategy.
 We base this process on our Investment Options Report.
 If you haven’t already seen one of these, you can read about them here, or go straight to the questionnaire to produce one.

 Using this document

 To understand why you need a Retirement Income Strategy we give the background here.

 A significant component of a retirement income strategy is the asset allocation, which has to be chosen by the Trustees – see here.

-Our Investment Options Report will help in the choice, so we describe how that works here.
+Our Retirement Options Report will help in the choice, so we describe how that works here.

 Then some decisions need to be made, that we talk about here …